 Pupils reading ages are periodically assessed using GL reading test and regular assessment is carried out through English and maths lessons.
 These assessments give rise to GCSE predictions which are compared to the individual student’s targets.

-Further information on how these fund was spent and the Impact of these pupils can be found here.
+Further information on how these fund was spent and the Impact of these pupils can be found by clicking here.

 A detailed action plan for 2017-2018 can be found here.